deepstreamIO/deepstream.io-website/content/tutorials/core/active-data-providers/index.md

 ---
 title: Active Data Providers
-description: How to boost your application performance by supplying on demand data
+description: How to boost your application performance by supplying data on demand
 ---

 What are Data Providers?

 Data Providers are processes that feed data into deepstream.
-Technically, they are just regular deepstream clients that run on the backend and write to records, send events or provide RPCs.
+Technically, they are just regular deepstream clients that usually run on the backend and write to records, send events or provide RPCs.

 #### Example
 Imagine you're building an application that shows stock prices from various exchanges from around the world.
 For each exchange, you'd build a process that receives data and forwards it to deepstream.